UnionInternationalCheminsdeFer/OSDM/organization.md

 A specification as a **product** which is managed as follows:

 - We have a backlog of improvements where everybody can contribute.

 - An improvement addresses a need and solves a problem, thus producing **value**.

+- The **SPG Working group (NRT/IRT/NT groups)** identifies the business needs on behave of the railway undertakings.
+The business representatives prepare the new requirements with Chairs of OSDM technical Working group.
+The output is a functional specification document to be examined by the PES (input).
+On the side the distributors' side, the business needs are identified by **Eu Travel Tech (ETT)** representatives.

 - The **OSDM executive committee** (Chair: [Marc Guigon](https://www.linkedin.com/in/marcguigon/) & [Vittorio Carta](https://www.linkedin.com/in/vittorio-carta-mba-0b90b728/)) prioritizes the backlog based on the value for the **railway customer** and the **railway sector** as a whole.
-- The **OSDM executive committee** is a **fair representation** of the parties involved, thus railways and distributors and others.
+The committee is a **fair representation** of the parties involved, thus railways and distributors and others.

 - The **OSDM technical working group** (Chair: [Clemens Gantert](https://www.linkedin.com/in/clemens-g-88783725/) & [Andreas Schlapbach](https://www.linkedin.com/in/andreas-schlapbach-09b095ab/)) designs and implements improvements to the standard.
-To stay focused, the work in progress should not be larger than five items.
-- The **OSDM technical working group** takes special care not to break existing implementations, thus **securing investments** made by all the parties.
+Thus, it is responsible to translate the functional specification identified by the SPG/PES and ETT into a document of technical specification.
+To stay focused, the work in progress should not be larger than seven items.
+The working group takes special care not to break existing implementations, thus **securing investments** made by all the parties.

+- The **PES** endorse the functional & technical specifications prepared by the OSDM Technical WG, preparing the agenda of the OSDM executive committee.
+Similarly, **ETT** endorses the improvements prepared.

 Illustration of the concepts: